There are today five different profiles in the HumanGuide-concepts. By this, we mean profiles that are done via the internet.

 • CultureProfile, i.e. you give your opinion on an actual culture or an ideal culture

 The profiles are done in about 15 minutes.
-Today the profiles can be done in the following 14 languages: Chinese, English, French, German, Hebrew, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese (Brazil), Spanish and Swedish.
-The tests are done via this address on the web, but for that you need a testcode.
+Today the profiles can be done in the following 15 languages: Chinese, English, Finnish, French, German, Hebrew, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese (Brazil), Spanish and Swedish.
+For doing the tests you need a testcode.

 PersonProfile and three ambition levels